 Most retinal tears need to be treated by sealing the retina to the back wall of the eye with laser surgery or cryotherapy (a freezing treatment).
 Both of these procedures create a scar that helps seal the retina to the back of the eye.
 This prevents fluid from traveling through the tear and under the retina, which usually prevents the retina from detaching.
 These treatments cause little or no discomfort and may be performed in your ophthalmologist’s office.

-Laser surgery (photocoagulation)
+Retinal Tears Laser Surgery (photocoagulation)

 With laser surgery, your Eye M.D. uses a laser to make small burns around the retinal tear.
 The scarring that results seals the retina to the underlying tissue, helping to prevent a retinal detachment.